Amazing Potential in East Petaluma

 Lovely Single-Level Home Waiting for Its New Owner

-Explore the endless potential at 18 Eastside Circle, Petaluma, CA—a charming 3-bedroom, 2-bathroom home offering 1,281 square feet of living space on a generous 6,000 square foot lot.
+Explore the endless potential at 18 Eastside Circle, a charming 3 bedroom, 2 bath home offering comfortable living square footage and manageable lot.
 This home is an ideal canvas for your creativity, featuring a nicely updated interior that allows you to move in immediately while planning your exterior renovations.
-It's a great opportunity to personalize the space and build equity at an appealing price point.
+Interior improvements include oak hardwood floors, updated kitchen and baths with laminate flooring, tile and stainless appliances.
+Dual pane fiberglass windows have also been incorporated throughout along with owned solar.
+This is a great opportunity to personalize the space and build equity at an appealing price point.
 Whether you're a first-time buyer or looking to invest, this home offers the perfect blend of comfort and potential.
 Make it your own and enjoy the journey of turning this fixer-upper into your dream abode!

 Neighborhood